Kids' Country Carnival Party for Halloween

 Right before your very eyes, plain white paper drinking cones become funnels of fun.
 Decorate the cones with black jack-o'-lantern faces and strips of patterned paper or ribbon.
 Fill them with caramel corn for a sweet classic treat, or try another unique flavored popcorn recipe.

-Jack-o'-lantern cookies are a decorative and tasty addition.
-Purchase store-bought cookies or make and frost your own.
+Pumpkin cookies are a decorative and tasty addition to the festivities.
+Purchase store-bought cookies or try one of our recipes!

 If you're planning a big party, two cakes may be in order.
 Use a whipped or meringuelike frosting to coat a cake, then pipe ghost shapes on top.
 Decorate the ghosts with facial features made with black icing.